diya9/examPortal/README.md

 ## Start

-Clone the project and inside the project directory run `npm start`.
+Clone the project and inside the project directory run `npm install`.

 ## Development server